timruiterkamp/browser-technologies-1819/README.md

 ### safari

 The first test I ran was in safari, the problem here was that it loaded geolocation over a unsafe connection and safari blocks this.
+After setting a try and catch block around it, it worked again

+### Safari mobile

+The appearance of a input type didn't work correctly, so I solved this by using `-webkit-appearance`.